 Action plans have been developed for all national audits and confidential enquiries published during the year.
 Monitoring of these actions is through the Trust's quality performance management structure or through designated working groups.
-Examples are given in the table on the previous page.
+Examples are given in the table above.